dbosoft/dotnet-ovn/README.md

 **Features**:
 - OVS and OVN database management with ovn-nbctl and ovs-vsctl
-- single node and multiple node OVN hosting
+- Single node and multiple node OVN hosting
 - Chassis node initialization for OVN
 - OVN configuration by network plan (API and command line tool)
 - OVN cluster desired state configuration using plans (API and command line tool)